AppleDoc/picobrew-kegsmarts-api/PicoBrew KegSmarts API.md

 The KegSmarts uses HTTP in requests and responses.
 It appears all data transfers are initiated via a GET request from the device to PicoBrew's server running ASP.Net.

-Please note, all data was captured with a 2-tap kegerator and a KegSmarts configured for such a system.
+Please note, all data was captured via Wireshark with a 2-tap kegerator and a KegSmarts configured for such a system.
 A 3-tap system's settings are assumed below, but have not actually been captured or tested.

 ## HTTP Header Values